rahul-tar/technical-documentation/technical-documentation.md

 - 2 cups milk
 - Optional additives: Chocolate (in ounces) or Blueberries (in packets).

-At the beginning of the round, the buyer is given a budget.
+At the beginning of the round, the human buyer is given a budget.
 They should try to exhaust their budget as best they can, as no credit is given for any money left over at the end of the round.

 There is no carry-over from one round to another: the players have no way to recognize whether or when they are playing against an opponent they have met previously, and the utility functions are drawn randomly prior to each round, so that nothing can be learned from one round to another.